kierstenruff/RUFF_KING_Grammars_of_IDRs_using_NARDINI-/README.md

 [K.M.
 Ruff, M.R.
 King, A.W.
 Ying, V. Liu, A. Pant, W.E.
 Lieberman, M.K.
 Shinn, X. Su, C. Kadoch, R.V.
 Pappu.
 (2025).
 Molecular grammars of predicted intrinsically disordered regions that span the human proteome.
 Cell.](https://www.cell.com/cell/fulltext/S0092-8674(25)01191-2)

-## How should I mutate my IDR to determine function?
-[NARDINI+ Mutant Generator](https://colab.research.google.com/drive/1VoWfOvSDgZ04ZeGXazLDndD9c2Hm4YCy#scrollTo=xLTTCTcIeP8C)
+## [NARDINI+ Mutant Generator](https://colab.research.google.com/drive/1VoWfOvSDgZ04ZeGXazLDndD9c2Hm4YCy#scrollTo=xLTTCTcIeP8C): How should I mutate my IDR to determine function?

 Our NARDINI+ framework can be used to redesign IDRs to mutate specific non-random grammars and test their effect on IDR function.
 The main process is to identify a non-random feature and mutate that feature while keeping most other grammar features similar to the wild-type sequence.